 Replacing Your Pedals

-If you have trouble replacing your pedals, we will be happy to walk you through the process.
-To contact us, please call 0808 169 6469.
+If you have any issues replacing your pedals, we will be happy to walk you through the process.
+To contact our Member Support Team, click here.

 If this is your first time clipping in and you're having difficulty, or if your shoes start to feel loose in the pedals, you can adjust the tension on the pedals for a more comfortable fit.
 The tension screws are located on the back of the pedals and help hold your cleats and shoes securely to the Bike or Bike+.
 Adjusting the tension periodically to ensure you have the optimal fit for your personal preference is recommended.
 Below is an image of the tension screw.

 Before adjusting the tension on the pedals, lock the flywheel and crank in place by turning the knob fully to the right.